 Not only does FreshTomato support more routers than the original Tomato, but the makers have added some extra features as well.
 More about that later.

 Finding the right FreshTomato build for your router2.1.
 Unfortunately it's rather an effort to find the right FreshTomato build for your router, because its developers haven't put much effort in guiding you to that.
 So I'll try to help you a bit with that, because putting the wrong build on your router might render it useless ("brick it").

-The subfolder of 2020.1 named K26 (*click*), which is named after Linux kernel 2.6, is the most important.
-Because besides some dedicated builds (meant for just one router model, e.g. the Linksys E2000), it contains the generic builds for MIPSR1 and MIPSR2 routers.
+The subfolder of 2021.1 named K26 (*click*), which is named after Linux kernel 2.6, contains the generic builds for MIPSR1 and MIPSR2 routers.

 MIPSR1 routers are very old; think of ancient ones like the Linksys WRT54GL.
 More modern routers are all MIPSR2.

-The subfolders of 2020.1 named K26RT-AC (*click*) and K26RT-N (*click*) contain only dedicated builds, meant for just one router model.
+The other folders of 2021.1 named K26RT-AC (*click*) and K26RT-N (*click*) contain dedicated builds, meant for just one router model.